edysegura/fxos-todo/README.md

 fxos-todo
 =========

-An example of AngularJS + Firefox OS
+An example of AngularJS + Firefox OS + HTML5 + DOM Storage.
+Feel free to Fork and send pull requests!